riscv-boom/riscv-boom/docs/sections/branch-prediction/backing-predictor.rst

 The Random Predictor uses an LFSR to randomize both "was a prediction made?" and "which direction each branch in the :term:`Fetch Packet` should take?".
-This is very useful for both torturing-testing BOOM and for providing a worse-case performance baseline for comparing branch predictors.
+This is very useful for both torture-testing BOOM and for providing a worst-case performance baseline for comparing branch predictors.

 ..
 [7] It’s the *PC Tag* storage and *Branch Target* storage that